AguaClara/UASB/UASBfabricationmanual.md

 The final goal is for this document is for it to serve as a full fabrication plan for the UASB reactors, so that they can be simply fabricated at low costs and installed abroad.
 As such it will be a working document that will be constantly being updated with the latest changes in design and fabrication plans.
 Any comments or suggestions on this document are always appreciated.

 For more information on the AguaClara UASB project, visit our [Github repository](https://github.com/AguaClara/UASB).
-There you can find our research reports, design documents, and research presentations.
-For more details on the specific design process, view our [Spring 2018 Research Report](https://github.com/AguaClara/UASB/blob/master/UASB_Manual_Spring2018.md)
+There you can find our research reports, design code, and research presentations.
+The compliment to this manual is the [UASB Design Manual](https://github.com/AguaClara/UASB/blob/master/UASBdesignmanual.md), which details the entire design process.

 ## Screening Rack
 As of summer 2018, the plan is to use a series of mesh racks of decreasing pore sizes.